Hiiumaa, Eesti - Things to Do in Hiiumaa

 Insider Tips

-Purchase the Hiiumaa Museum Card for discounted entry to multiple attractions and museums across the island
+Purchase the Hiiumaa Museum Card for €12-15 to access multiple attractions and museums with significant savings compared to individual tickets

 Explore Activities in Hiiumaa